manugaco/Project_Bachelors_Degree_Thesis/README.md

  3- Scripts of the algorithm training and validation results

- 4- Scripts to perform sentiment classification
+ 4- Scripts to perform the sentiment classification

  5- Scripts to build the sentiment index